MoFEM/mofem-cephas/media/paper.md

-  `MoFEM` is designed to provide all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-domain, multi-scale and multi-physics engineering problems.
+  `MoFEM` is designed to provide all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-dimension (e.g. solid, shell and beam elements), multi-domain (e.g. on part of the domain is solid on another part fluid), multi-scale (e.g. computer homogenisation with FE2) and multi-physics (e.g. thermo-elasticity) engineering problems on mix-meshes (e.g. mesh consist prism and tetrahedron elements).
 Moreover, it releases users from programming complexities related to the bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc.

 # Design

   Modern finite element software is an 'ecosystem' managing various complexities related to mesh and topology, sparse algebra and approximation, integration and dense tensor algebra at the integration point level. `MoFEM` has not